Southeastern Ceremonial Complex: History of research

-Description of S.C.C.C.
+Description of S.E.C.C.

-Due to the seemingly rapid spread of S.C.C.C. traits, early scholarship described the S.C.C.C. as "a kind of religious revival in the lower Mississippi Valley" and nearby regions.
+Due to the seemingly rapid spread of S.E.C.C. traits, early scholarship described the S.E.C.C. as "a kind of religious revival in the lower Mississippi Valley" and nearby regions.
 As of 2004, theories suggest that the complex developed from pre-existing beliefs spread over the midwest and southeast by the Hopewell Interaction Sphere from 100 BCE to 500 CE.

 Other research shows the complex operated as an exchange network.
 This kind of network may be illustrated by a pair of shell gorgets whose representation is so similar as to suggest that they were made by the same artist.
 One was found in southeast Missouri and the other found hundreds of miles away in Spiro Mounds in Oklahoma, suggesting the items were used as gifts or exchange across a wide region.
 Numerous other pairs of extremely similar gorgets serve to link sites across the entire Southeast.

 The social organization of the Mississippian culture was based on warfare, which was represented by an array of motifs and symbols in articles made from costly raw materials, such as conches from Florida, copper from the Great Lakes area and Appalachian Mountains, lead from northern Illinois and Iowa, pottery from Tennessee, and stone tools sourced from Kansas, Texas, and southern Illinois.
 Such objects occur in elite burials, together with war axes, maces, and other weapons.
 These warrior symbols occur alongside other artifacts, which bear cosmic imagery depicting animals, humans, and legendary creatures.
 This symbolic imagery bound together warfare, cosmology, and nobility into a coherent whole.
 Some of these categories of artifacts were used as markers of chiefly office, which varied from one location to another.
 The term Southeast Ceremonial Complex refers to a complex, highly variable set of religious mechanisms that supported the authority of local chiefs.